milindbangar79/devops-test/README.md

 1. AWS Cloud Provider
 2. Terraform for infra provisoning
+3. The infrastrcuture is created in only one region (eu-west-2)
+4. EC2 auto scaling not configured/built
+5. CloudWatch monitoring not configured/built

 The Terraform scripts can currently be run using following commands :